beancount/ledger2beancount/docs/guide.md

 8. Sub-account balance assertions (`=*` and `==*`) are recognised
    but ignored since there's no equivalent in beancount.

+9. Digit group marks (space, comma, and period) are supported and the format information from `commodity` and `D` directives is used to convert the numbers correctly into the format required in beancount.

 ## Ignoring certain lines